omkar-shelke25/cka-killercoda/OpenEBS-Local-StorageClass/step1.md

 kubectl get storageclass
 ```

-You should see `local-storage` marked as default.
+You should see `local-path` marked as default.

 **Step 2: Create the OpenEBS StorageClass manifest**